-What is Mass Concrete?
+What Is Mass Concrete?

-Mass concrete isn’t defined by any specific measurements.
+Mass concrete is not defined by any specific measurements.
 According to the American Concrete Institute (ACI), mass concrete is “any volume of concrete with dimensions large enough to require that measures be taken to cope with generation of heat from hydration of the cement and attendant volume change to minimize cracking.”
 Some examples of mass concrete include dams, large bridge piers and columns, mat slabs and foundations.

 Why Is It Important to Monitor Mass Concrete Temperature?